Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ##### Notes

 * The **P** parameter is the logical accelerometer number and does not include a board address.
-Currently it may only be P0 or omitted (defaulting to P0).
-In future we may support configuration of more than one accelerometer as a time.
+In 3.7.0-rc.1 it may only be P0.
+In 3.7.0-rc.2 and later we will support configuration of more than one accelerometer as a time.
 * The **C** parameter is mandatory in M955 and includes the board CAN address if it is not the main board.
 * For a built-in accelerometer on a tool board, or an accelerometer connected to SAMMYC21 via I2C, use "120.i2c.lis" (120 is the board CAN address here).
 * SPI-connected accelerometers are now tested and working on the 3HC and 1HCL.